 But don’t worry, Ocasio-Cortez will likely becoming one of those millionaires she despises within the next 10 years.

-Ocasio-Cortez Will Become A Millionaire
+Ocasio-Cortez Will Eventually Become A Multi-Millionaire

 Assuming Ocasio-Cortez pays the median $2,700 for an apartment in Washington D.C, spends another $1,000 for food and drinks, and another $500 for entertainment and transportation expenses, Ocasio-Cortez will have a monthly burn of roughly $4,200 after-tax.